AdityaCandra80/saltys-sunday-night-utau/README.md

 This one is for Salty's Sunday Night
 And you can makr it sings other songs...

-Examples: Mom.exe sings M.I.L.F.
+Examples: Mom.exe sings M.I.L.F.,
-Dad.exe Sings Fresh
+Dad.exe Sings Fresh,
-Connor Sings Blamed
+, Connor Sings Blamed
 And what?
-Manager.exe sings Ugh!
+Manager.exe sings Ugh!,
-Opheebop sings Monsters
-And what again?
-Glitch sings Thorns!
-And Salty vs BF sings Casanova!!!
+Opheebop sings Monsters, And what again?
+Glitch sings Thorns!, And Salty vs BF sings Casanova!!!

 Just download it!!!